aaochoa/LilTorrent/README.md

 1. Tracker (aka.
 Broker)
           Is the central component of the architecture.
 Its function is just know who has what music.
-         to launch it
+        to launch it:
         ./Broker [Port to listen to the peers]
 2. Peer
           Is something that works as a client and a server at the same time.
 The peers have the music and they are         in charge of sending them to the requesters.
-          To launch it
+        To launch it:
         ./CLient [Ip Broker] [Port where the broker is listen to the peers] [Client ip] [Puerto para la escucha] Temp         [an int]

           Temp = is the directory where the music is stored by default